-- [3].
-Energy Use and Resource Use Minimization.
-Roofing, insulation and windows that minimize heat loss and cooling loss.
-LED lights should be installed in all common areas.
-Water-saving fixtures should be installed in units as well as for landscaping. - [4].
-Parking.
-EV chargers installed with infrastructure to expand capacity based on anticipated growth.
-Include percentage of the anticipated automobile population that will be served by the chargers and the anticipated expansion readiness.
-Parking to be pervious to reduce runoff. - [5].
+- [5].
 Landscaping.
 Any trees removed from the site to be replaced with trees of equal size or compensated by more trees than removed.
 Shade trees be planted in areas to offset heat from parking areas.
 Drought-tolerant and native plants to be used in the landscaping. - [6].
 Site Infrastructure.
 Composting and recycling stations available to all residents.
-Rain water collection site to reduce water usage. - Submittal of preliminary plan.
-In order to assist the Planning Board in making a determination, pursuant to § 125-35C(3)(d), that an OSC-PRD is superior to a conventional subdivision development, An applicant must submit a plan of the required form and content standards as a "Preliminary Plan" in accordance with the Massachusetts General Laws Chapter 41, Section 81S and the "Rules and Regulations of the Harvard Planning Board Relative to Subdivision Control." governing laws for Subdivision Plans.
+Rain water collection site to reduce water usage. - (k) Requests for waiver or relief to dimensional standards as identified in § 125-35 J (1).

+(2) Submittal of preliminary plan.
+In order to assist the Planning Board in making a determination, pursuant to § 125-35C(3)(d), that an OSC-PRD is superior to a conventional subdivision development, an applicant must submit a plan of the required form and content standards as a "Preliminary Plan" in accordance with the Massachusetts General Laws Chapter 41, Section 81S and the "Rules and Regulations of the Harvard Planning Board Relative to Subdivision Control."
 Such plan, although not a formal subdivision plan filing, and submitted for conceptual purposes only, shall include a perimeter survey prepared by a registered land surveyor, location of wetlands delineated by a wetlands specialist, and topography based upon the most recent United States Geological Survey map.
-The applicant shall demonstrate to the satisfaction of the Board that a subdivision plan, if formally filed, would be buildable without reliance on significant waivers of the subdivision regulations. and without extraordinary engineering techniques.
+The applicant shall demonstrate to the satisfaction of the Board that a subdivision plan, if formally filed, would be buildable without reliance on significant waivers of the subdivision regulations, and without extraordinary engineering techniques.
 Further, the applicant must demonstrate and provide sufficient evidence, to the satisfaction of the Planning Board, that each of the lots reflected on the "Preliminary Plan" submitted are capable of being served by an individual sewage system that would comply with the regulations of the Board of Health.